geektcp/UeCore/doc/describe/CONTRIBUTING.md

-# How to contribute to the CMaNGOS project
+# How to contribute to the Everwar project

-There are many different ways to contribute to CMaNGOS to continue improving it!
+There are many different ways to contribute to Everwar to continue improving it!

 These guidelines shall help you by providing suggested ways of how you can help.

-As CMaNGOS and its friendly projects are a huge and widespread way of working, you can dig in at any place you want to!
+As Everwar and its friendly projects are a huge and widespread way of working, you can dig in at any place you want to!

 *Work for any part is appreciated!*

-See our linklist at [CMaNGOS Links](http://cmangos.net/thread-26.html) for other places.
+See our linklist at [Everwar Links](http://everwar.cn) for other places.

-This guide however is only for contributing to the CMaNGOS core part - which is hosted at https://github.com/cmangos
+This guide however is only for contributing to the Everwar core part - which is hosted at https://github.com/geektcp/everwar

 ## Getting Started

-* Make sure you have a [Forum account](http://cmangos.net)
+* Make sure you have a [Forum account](http://everwar.cn)
 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Watch the CMaNGOS repository on GitHub (This way you will get informed about changes by GitHub)
+* Watch the Everwar repository on GitHub (This way you will get informed about changes by GitHub)
-* Optionally: Fork the CMaNGOS repository on GitHub in order to be able to publish own changes and create pull requests with them (see below for details)
+* Optionally: Fork the Everwar repository on GitHub in order to be able to publish own changes and create pull requests with them (see below for details)

 You can help us developing the core by (at least!)
 * Giving Feedback on Bugs